underdog-7k7/StockUp/README.md

 Project Migration/Setup(for manually running the project):

-1)Clone this project in a separate folder
+1) Clone this project in a separate folder
-2)Create a new project in android studio with an empty activity and compose 3)Import all the explicitly mentioned dependencies in the app.build.gradle.kts and sync the build 4)Get your api key from https://www.alphavantage.co/support/#api-key 5)in the apiOverview.kt file , replace BuildConfig.AlphaVantageKey with a string that encloses your api key 6)proceed to build and run the project on an AVD or any other android device
+2) Create a new project in android studio with an empty activity and compose
+3) Import all the explicitly mentioned dependencies in the app.build.gradle.kts and sync the build
+4) Get your api key from https://www.alphavantage.co/support/#api-key
+5) in the apiOverview.kt file , replace BuildConfig.AlphaVantageKey with a string that encloses your api key
+6) proceed to build and run the project on an AVD or any other android device